 Contact us if you're interested in signing up for an upcoming class.
 We like to assess every child's background on an individual basis to help determine if our classes will be best suited for your child's needs and goals.

 Thanks for visiting this site to learning about my self and the instructors who will help your child learn how to navigate their social world.
-My formal education started the University of Nebraska-Lincoln Speech-Language Pathology program then continued on to complete her masters at the University of Oregon-Eugene.
+My formal education started the University of Nebraska-Lincoln Speech-Language Pathology program then continued on to complete a masters at the University of Oregon-Eugene.

-Chris has over 20 years of experience helping those with communication difficulties from preschool through high school ages.
-She began incorporating Social Thinking® and other similar methodologies into daily treatment and found the strategies successful.
+I have over 20 years of experience helping those with communication difficulties from preschool through high school ages.
+I began incorporating Social Thinking® and other similar methodologies into daily treatment and found the strategies successful.
 I, then decided to further my skills to complete the mentor program through Michelle Garcia-Winner’s Social Thinking Clinic in San Jose, CA in 2012.
 In the same year Cues Club and Teen Chat was founded.
 I enjoy incorporating fun, socially enriched activities into classes and watching the children and teens make connections with peers.
 Outside of class family, getting out for a hike and traveling are my passions.

 Katie graduated from Carroll College with a major in Elementary Education and a minor in Special Education.